 There are many technical aspects of a website that affect its performance, but a few simple housekeeping tasks will help you maintain a clean, updated, and high-performing website that’s friendly to web crawlers:

-Because your site map tells search engines what to crawl, it’s important you regularly check it to make sure there are no errors or redirects, especially when you have added or removed content from your website, or you are migrating content to a new site.
+Because your site map tells search engines what to crawl, it’s important you regularly check it to make sure there are no errors, redirects, or broken links, especially when you have added or removed content from your website, or you are migrating web content to a new site.

 Of course, you should also make sure Google knows about your site map, either by submitting it to Google Search Console or by adding it to your robots.txt file (which should be done regardless).

-As a general rule of thumb, your website should have as few pages (URLs) as possible to make it easier for search engine bots to crawl and understand each page.
+As a general rule of thumb, your website should have as few web pages (with distinct URLs) as possible.
+This makes it easier for search engine bots to crawl and understand each page.
+Of course, this is much easier said than done when it comes to certain kinds of websites, such as E-commerce sites with lots of product pages.

 Page Load Speed